by Amy Venzke March 01, 2020 8 min read

 The UPPAbaby VISTA and the UPPAbaby CRUZ are two of the most popular strollers on the market.
 And because they're made by the same great brand, the frames and seats of both strollers are almost identical.
 But the VISTA and CRUZ have a few major differences, too.

 If you're deciding between the two, here's the most important question to ask: Do you want your stroller to grow with your family?
 As a convertible stroller, the VISTA has the ability to convert from a single stroller to a double when a second child comes along.
-Meanwhile, the CRUZ can seat only one child (unless you add the UPPAbaby PiggyBack ride-along board, an accessory made for either stroller).
+Meanwhile, the CRUZ can seat only one child (unless you add the UPPAbaby PiggyBack ride-along board, an accessory available for both strollers).

-Overall, the VISTA is a larger stroller, with an oversized basket, bigger and sturdier wheels, and the ability to accommodate a second child.
-That's why some parents prefer the VISTA—and it's also why others prefer the CRUZ, which is 5 pounds lighter and slightly more compact.
+Overall, the VISTA is a larger stroller, with an oversized basket, bigger wheels, an included bassinet and the ability to accommodate a second child.
+That's why some parents prefer the VISTA—and it's also why others prefer the CRUZ, which is lighter and more narrow while priced at $400 less.

 Unlike the CRUZ, the VISTA comes with a bassinet that's safe for overnight use.
 The CRUZ can use the same bassinet, but it's sold separately.

-The UPPAbaby CRUZ is 5 pounds lighter than the VISTA, making it an ideal companion for exploring the city.
+The UPPAbaby CRUZ V2 is a lightweight yet sturdy single stroller that's an ideal ride no matter where you're cruising.
 The CRUZ has an almost identical seat and frame as the VISTA and shares other features, too, like a reversible seat and standing fold.

-The UPPAbaby VISTA costs at least $350 more than the UPPAbaby CRUZ.
-One main reason for the price difference: The VISTA stroller is packaged with the bassinet, which is sold separately for the CRUZ at $189.99 to $199.99.
+The UPPAbaby VISTA V2 costs $400 more than the UPPAbaby CRUZ V2.
+One main reason for the price difference: The VISTA stroller is packaged with the bassinet, which is sold separately for the CRUZ at $199.99.

-For both models, the Jake Black model costs $30 more because of its black frame, which has the same function as the silver frame but is more expensive to produce.
+For both models, some colors carry a higher price point because of their more premium fabrics and details.
+The Jake Black color also costs more because of its black frame, which has the same function as the silver frame but is more expensive to produce.

 Both strollers have the same height and weight capacity, with seats recommended for use from 3 months to 50 pounds.
 Use either stroller from birth by adding the Infant SnugSeat accessory for additional head and neck support, or attaching an infant car seat or bassinet.